Onion samosa, a deep fried/baked pastry filled with onions, poha and spices. A quick and easy evening snack and a popular street food.

 - ¼ cup thin poha/rice flakes

-- ½ tsp red chili powder or 2 green chilies chopped fine
+- ½ teaspoon red chili powder or 2 green chilies chopped fine

 - First let us make the dough.
 In a wide bowl, take both the flours, add baking soda, salt and ajwain to it.
 Mix well.

-- Heat 2 tbsp of oil, add that hot oil to the flour mix.
+- Heat 2 tablespoon of oil, add that hot oil to the flour mix.
 Now knead this oil into the flour mix, until it resembles bread crumbs.

 - Now slowly add water and knead it to a soft dough.
 Keep the dough covered with a wet kitchen towel and let it rest for 30 minutes minimum.